Deanmv/Dissertation/README.md

 Configuiring
 ------------

-This plug-in uses "osascript" to open AppleScript files that I have created to run the commands within Logic.
-Make sure that the AppleScript files are saved in:

-`/siriproxy-logic/lib/osafiles/`

-Also you will need to change your 'config.yml' file in:
+You will need to change your 'config.yml' file in:

 `~/.siriproxy`